lquvatexas/lquvatexas.github.io/index.md

 I hold an M.S. in Statistics from the [University of Texas at Austin](https://www.utexas.edu), advised by [Dr. Michael Daniels](http://users.stat.ufl.edu/~daniels/).

-Before that, I studied biology and applied mathematics at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
+Before that, I studied biology at [Zhejiang University](https://en.wikipedia.org/wiki/Zhejiang_University).
 I am from Sichuan, China.

 I work broadly in the areas of **Probabilistic Deep Learning**, **Causal Inference**, **Computer Vision**.
 Specifically, my research interests fall into: 1.
 Generative models in multimodal learning, with applications on multi-omics data and medical pathology images.
 2. Vison-language model.
-3. Casual inference.
+3. Causal inference.

 Currently, I am working with [Genentech Research & Early Development (gRED)](https://www.gene.com) as a Senior AI Research Scientist at the multimodal AI team.